Skip to content

 } // namespace static_scheduling

-This code uses the static_scheduling namespace since the first implementation of the BikeComputer program implements static scheduling.
-In the getCurrentGear() method, the program checks whether the Joystick “Up” or “Down” button is pressed, by checking the joystick state.
-If it is so, it modifies the current gear and does not allow for further changes in the current call.
-The duration of the call is kTaskRunTime, which means that the program loops until the task run time has elapsed.
+This code uses the static_scheduling namespace because the first implementation of the BikeComputer program implements static scheduling.
+In the getCurrentGear() method, the program checks the state of the buttons to see if Button 3 (“Gear Down”) or Button 4 (“Gear Up”) has been pressed while Button 2 is pressed.
+If so, the current gear is modified and further changes are not allowed in the current call.
+The duration of the call is kTaskRunTime, meaning that the program loops until the task run time has elapsed.
 Finally, the method returns the current gear.

 The PedalDevice and ResetDevice classes